Above: A wonderful view looking down Bunsall Incline as it was being resurfaced.

 The suspension bridge which once spanned the southern end of Fernilee Reservoir (click for info).

-Metal shuttering which held the water back during the completion of Errwood Reservoir (to the left).
+A view from the bridge of shuttering which held the water back during the completion of Errwood Reservoir.

 Hilary looks into the now blocked-off railway tunnel which linked canals at Cromford and Whaley Bridge (click for more).